Galläpfel

 IngredientsThis section has been translated automatically.

-Gall extracts contain 60-70% tannin (tannic acid - gallotannin); also gallic acid, ellagic acid, sugar, starch, various amino acids, and other substances.
-Resins and essential oils.
+Extracts of galls contain 60-70% tannin (gallic tannic acid - gallotannin); furthermore gallic acid, ellagic acid, sugar, starch, various resins and essential oils. resins and essential oils.

 Field of application/useThis section has been translated automatically.